kampamocha/hermetrics/README.md

 ## Overview
 Hermetrics is a library designed for use in experimentation with string metrics.
 The library features a base class *Metric* which is highly configurable and can be used to implement custom metrics.

 Based on *Metric* are some common string metrics already implemented to compute the *distance* between two strings.
 Some common edit distance metrics such as *Levenshtein* can be parametrized with different costs for each edit operation, althought have been only thorougly tested with costs equal to 1.
-Also, in theory, the implemented metrics can be used to compare any iterable in addition to strings, but more tests are needed.
+Also, the implemented metrics can be used to compare any iterable in addition to strings, but more tests are needed.

 A metric has three main methods *distance*, *normalized_distance* and *similarity*.
 In general the *distance* method computes the absolute distance between two strings, whereas *normalized_distance* can be used to scale the distance to a particular range, usually (0,1), and the *similarity* method being normally defined as (1-*normalized_distance*).